jcaw/porthole/README.md

 ## What About Security?

 By default, servers run on private ports.
 They are only available to localhost.
-Because of how Emacs handles TCP connections, the port will be visible to all local users, but login credentials are only available to the current user.
+Because of how Emacs handles TCP connections, any user will be able to connect to the server, but login credentials are only available to the current user.

 ### Outside Localhost